Whats in this section?

 This means that as well as care staff who help with moving and washing, nursing staff can administer medicines and provide medical care in the care home at any time of day or night.

 If you are assessed as needing the level of care a nursing home provides, you might get a contribution towards your fees paid by the NHS.
-This is to help cover the cost of the nursing care.
+This is to help cover the cost of nursing care.
 It is called Funded Nursing Care (FNC) or Registered Nursing Care Contribution (RNCC).

 Life in a care home